 SummaryRead the full fact sheet

 - Campylobacteriosis is a type of gastroenteritis caused by the Campylobacter bacteria.
+This is the most common type of gastroenteritis in Australia.

 - Many healthy animals can carry Campylobacter bacteria in their faeces and spread the infection to humans.